SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 > 8.b.1 Existence of a developed and operationalized national strategy for youth employment, as a distinct strategy or as part of a national employment strategy

 This target is interpreted to cover research about

+* developing and implementing youth employment strategies
+* implementing the Global Jobs Pact

+This includes research on the design, evaluation, and implementation of youth labor market policies and coordinated programs at national or multilateral levels.
+The Global Jobs Pact is mentioned specifically, but the boarder aim is to capture institutional strategies for increasing youth employment, particularly within structured or policy-driven contexts.

 ```py
 TS=